 The Pretty Bad Privacy encryption tool can be used to insecurely encrypt files to a 512-bit ElGamal public key using 128-bit AES.

-The pdf file for your next homework assignment has been encrypted using PBP to the following ElGamal public key:
+The pdf file for your next homework assignment has been encrypted using PBP to this ElGamal public key.